hummxt/imagedive/README.md

 </a>

-A simple Electron desktop app to search wallpapers from Pexels, download them, and set as wallpaper on Windows.
+A simple Electron.js desktop app to search wallpapers from Pexels, download them, and set as wallpaper on Windows.

 ## Install